SuffolkLITLab/gatsbyLIT/README.md

 [Build, Deploy, and Host On The Only Cloud Built For Gatsby](https://www.gatsbyjs.com/products/cloud/)

 Gatsby Cloud is an end-to-end cloud platform specifically built for the Gatsby framework that combines a modern developer experience with an optimized, global edge network.

-## Purpose

-The purpose of this repository is to recreate as accurately as possible the original [courtformsonline.org](https://courtformsonline.org/) website with the use of Gatsby.
-The content is fetched almost entirely from Contentful, a headless CMS platform that allows you to update and edit your website through a user-friendly API.

-## Things to note

-1)	This repository alone will **NOT** allow you to run the website on your local machine.
-Together with the source code (provided here) you will need to download the Gatsby CLI (instructions provided in the **Quick Start** section above) as well as the necessary plugins used (mentioned in **`gatsby-config.js`**).
-2)	Do **NOT** clone the repository in a OneDrive folder.
-An attempt to run **`gatsby develop`** inside a folder managed by OneDrive will result into an error.
-3)	The API keys required to access the website content through Contentful are not included for privacy reasons.
-4)	As mentioned above, this repository makes use of a headless CMS named ***Contentful***.
-In order for Gatsby to fetch and display the data from Contentful, GraphQL needs to be used.
-GraphQL is a place where you create queries using your data from Contentful. **It is strongly adviced to spend some time understanding how to create and manipulate these queries, they are an intergral part of this project** .
-After using the **`gatsby develop`** command, along with the prompt that says the port number of the localhost in which the website resides, you will see a URL for GraphQL.
-Use that to create/edit your queries.
-5)	Since Gatsby is a react-based framework, you will be able to see changes after saving the modified files.
-If no changes are discerned, refresh the page.
-6)	When you make a modification while the server runs, you might see an error in your browswer.
-If the error doest not disappear after rehreshing, your code must be checked.
-7)	Before using **`gatsby develop`** in your terminal to start your server, it is recommended to clear the cache with the **`gatsby clean`** command.

-## Structure of project

-- The **src** folder contains the code that builds the website.
-Inside you will find:
-  - The **components** folder that contains the components which build the skeleton of the website like the navigation bar at the top, the dropdown menu of categories, the footer etc.
-  - The **context** folder that contains the global variables shared among all pages (i.e. the context the website is currently in).
-These variables include the english and spanish translations.
-  - The **pages** folder that contains all the pages of the website.
-Their content is fetched entirely from **contentful**.
-  - The **assets** folder that contains the CSS and images used.
-- The rest of the folders are obtained when creating a gatsby project (**after** downloading the Gatsby CLI).
-- ***DON'T*** forget to download the necessary plugins mentioned in the **`gatsby-config.js`** file.

 <!-- AUTO-GENERATED-CONTENT:END -->